Rent.com

-Rent.com is an apartment search engine and online marketplace catering to millennials.
-It is owned by RentPath which is in turn owned by Redfin.
+Rent.com is an apartment search engine and online marketplace for finding rental apartments.
+It is owned by Rent Group (stylized as Rent), which is owned by Redfin.

-History
+Timeline

 Rent.com was founded in 1999 as Viva.com.
 In December 2004, eBay purchased Rent.com for $415 million.

-On May 8, 2012, RentPath, then known as Primedia, acquired Rent.com from eBay for approximately $415 million.
+In May 2012, Rent Group, then known as Primedia, acquired Rent.com from eBay for an undisclosed amount.

 In June 2015, as part of an overall re-branding of Rent.com, the site launched its first national advertising campaign featuring comedian and actor J. B. Smoove.

-On April 9, 2021, Rent.com, along with its parent company RentPath, was acquired by real estate site Redfin.
+In April 2021, Rent Group, which owns Rent.com, was acquired by Redfin after filing for bankruptcy in 2020.

-On June 21, 2022, RentPath became Rent. and launched a new suite of marketing automation services.